gopalmani/sportswebsite/README.md

 # sportswebsite
 created using html,css and php .
 This website needs a server to be run on . because most of the pages are dynamic .
-Website is responsive in nature
+Website is responsive in nature.

+To - Do :
+Migrate this to jekyll or somethinggg...